apple1417/bl2.parts/pistols/index.md

 stats, but are they very important for the actual generation of weapons.

 ## Weapon Type Definitions
-Like the name might suggest, the definition essentialy defines all the unique properties of each weapon type.
+Like the name might suggest, the definition essentially defines all the unique properties of each weapon type.
 There is one definition per manufacturer.

 Definitions may provide stat bonuses.
 Those which do are listed below.